stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 Let's focus on the steps specific for OpenStack environments integrated with vSphere.

+.. note:: Beginning with Fuel 6.1, VMware has its own
+          dedicated tab on the Fuel web UI.

 .. _assign-roles-vcenter-ug:

 Assign a role or roles to each node server